 New Money

 Even CDN providers like Akamai are now under threat from the Internet giants.
 Amazon offers its own CDN service, and according to a report from Datanyze, it’s used by more than half of the top 1 million sites on the web.
 All other CDN providers trail Amazon by a wide margin.
-And Google’s AMP and Facebook’s Instant Articles programs threaten to undercut CDNs as well.
-Publishers who use those services host content, not on their own servers or CDNs, but Google and Facebook’s CDNs, rendering telcos even less relevant.
+And Google’s AMP and Facebook’s Instant Articles programs also threaten to undercut CDNs.
+Publishers who use those services host content not on their servers or CDNs but on Google and Facebook’s CDNs, rendering telcos even less relevant.

 Yes, CenturyLink and Level 3 are solid, profitable companies.
 They netted about $152 million and $143 million respectively last quarter.
 And fortunately for them, both offer more than just transit and Internet access services.
 But the merger is like two old money families marrying their fortunes together to stave off death at the hands of new money interests.
 Unless something changes, they’re on the wrong side of history.